COWEN:

 PAGLIA:

-interest in, whatever.
-I’ve been working for eight years
+any interest in, whatever.
+I’ve been working for eight

-on this, my Native American explorations.
-I’m very interested
+years on this, my Native American explorations.
+I’m

-around and I find little tiny artifacts.
+go around and I find little tiny artifacts.
 I read.
-Absolutely no
+Absolutely

-one, especially anyone in Manhattan, has the slightest interest
+no one, especially anyone in Manhattan, has the slightest

-in what I’m doing.
-Everything has been prepared for in my
+interest in what I’m doing.
+Everything has been prepared

-life.
+for in my life.
 I’ve always been interested in archeology.
-I feel

-like I make a contribution, even though no one’s interested
+I feel like I make a contribution, even though no one’s

-at all.
-What I’m trying to do is show how the politicization
+interested at all.
+What I’m trying to do is show how

-very objectionable this eternal projection of genocide and disaster
+find very objectionable this eternal projection of genocide

-and so on onto Native American studies.
-I’d like to show
+and disaster and so on onto Native American studies.
+I’d

 COWEN: